 NOTE: Multiple M5d 5GMSd AF nodes may reference the same M1d resource.

-Figure 5.7.2-1: Domain Model for M1d and M5d resources
+Figure 5.7.2-1: Domain model for dynamic policies

 A Policy Template is identified by a Policy Template Id and contains semi-static parameters, including the API entry for the PCF / NEF interactions.
 The list of provisioned Policy Template ids is communicated as valid Policy Template Ids to the Media Session Handler.
 The Media Session Handler uses one of the valid Policy Template Ids when invoking a dynamic policy.